Disclosure: This post is sponsored by Aguacates Frescos – Saborea Uno Hoy® but all opinions and love for the avocado are my own.

 Have you ever eaten something and thought to yourself, this is amazing?
 This is how I have always felt about the avocado.
 I grew up with them in my kitchen constantly ripening, like most of you grew up with bananas.
 In a Mexican household, it is a staple.

 I know the avocado fruit has gone mainstream lately with the rise in popularity of avocado toast and I get it.

 I had never had avocado toast until the last couple of years.
 I’ve eaten it in guacamole, on tacos, out of the skin, in salads, with my eggs and on the side of just about everything but never on toast.
 Once I did, I questioned how I had gotten this far in life without putting my favorite fruit on sugar-free toast.
 Who needs jam?

-Did you know that while heart disease is the #1 killer for all Americans, Hispanics are typically at higher risk (according to the National Institutes of Health) because they are more likely to have risk factors such as high blood pressure, high blood cholesterol, obesity, lack of physical activity, smoking and diabetes.
+According to experts like Carolina Cardiology Associates, while heart disease is the #1 killer for all Americans, Hispanics are typically at higher risk (according to the National Institutes of Health) because they are more likely to have risk factors such as high blood pressure, high blood cholesterol, obesity, lack of physical activity, smoking and diabetes.

 But just because we are predisposed to some of these risk factors that doesn’t mean we are destined to that fate.
 It means that we need to consult our doctors and be more diligent and aware of what we put into our bodies.
 Our dietary choices (what we choose to serve our family for breakfast, lunch and dinner every day) can help manage blood pressure and blood cholesterol and prevent type 2 diabetes.
 And if we reduce these risk factors, we help reduce the chances of developing heart disease for ourselves and our family.